Vaccine Preventable Diseases

 Two types of vaccines have been available to protect against influenza in recent years: inactivated influenza vaccine (IIV) and live attenuated influenza vaccine (LAIV).
 However, LAIV is no longer recommended.

 In the United States, quadrivalent IIV (IIV4) vaccines include Fluarix® Quadrivalent, FluLaval® Quadrivalent, and Fluzone® Quadrivalent; trivalent IIV (IIV3) include Afluria®, Fluvirin®, and Fluzone®.
-There is one recombinant influenza vaccine (RIV3), Flublok®.
+There are two recombinant influenza vaccines, Flublok® (RIV3) and Flublok® Quadrivalent (RIV4).
 Trivalent vaccines contain one A/H3N2 strain, one A/H1N1 strain, and one B strain from one of the two B lineages (Yamagata and Victoria).
 The Quadrivalent vaccines contain a second B strain [1, 2].

 Inactivated influenza vaccine (IIV)